M Idioms

 a marvel to behold

-- someone or something quite wonderful or exciting to see
+- someone or something that is quite wonderful or exciting to see

-The new bridge was a marvel to behold and many tourists came to look at it.
+The new bridge is a marvel to behold and many tourists want to see it.

 a match for (someone)